martindale/toshi/README.md

 ## Comparison to bitcoind

-Toshi is written in ruby and uses a PostgreSQL datastore.
+Toshi is written in Ruby and uses a PostgreSQL datastore.
 Bitcoind is written in C++ and uses LevelDB.
 Bitcoind is much faster at syncing with the blockchain, but provides a limited interface to blockchain data through LevelDB.
-Toshi is slower to sync but makes it easier to create web applications by using a SQL datastore (PostgreSQL) and may be more accessible to people familiar with Ruby.
+Toshi is slower to sync but allows much more complex queries against the blockchain in SQL.
+This makes it easier to create web applications or do blockchain analysis.

 ## Docs TODO